-This section summarizes potential environmental impacts from properties within approximately 1 mile of the McKinney Group B Parcels.
-Areas immediately adjacent to the McKinney Group B Parcels are shown on Plates 4, 5, 6 and 7.
-Discussions in this section are on the basis of review of documents furnished by the Army and reports pertaining to specific environmental concerns.
+This section summarizes potential environmental impacts from properties within approximately 1 mile of the McKinney Group C Parcels.
+Areas immediately adjacent to the McKinney Group C Parcels are shown on Plates 4, 5, 6, and 7.
+Discussions in this section are based on the review of documents furnished by the Army and reports pertaining to specific environmental concerns.

-Asbestos: Asbestos surveys found friable and nonfriable ACM in buildings adjacent to the McKinney Group B Parcels (Weston, 1990; DEI, 1993).
-If the information is available, buildings containing ACM in and near the McKinney Group B Parcels are shown on Plate 4.
+Asbestos: Asbestos surveys found friable and nonfriable ACM in buildings adjacent to the McKinney Group C Parcels (Weston, 1990; DEI, 1993).
+If the information is available, buildings containing ACM in and near the McKinney Group C Parcels are shown on Plate 4.

 Lead-Based Paint: LBP surveys of excess family housing structures at Fort Ord have been completed.
 On the basis of available information, pre-1978 structures are likely to contain LBP (ADL, 1994).
-If the information is available, pre-1978 structures in the area surrounding the McKinney Group B Parcels are shown on Plate 5.
+If the information is available, pre-1978 structures in the area surrounding the McKinney Group C Parcels are shown on Plate 5.

-Radon: Radon testing for buildings within approximately 1 mile of the McKinney Group B Parcels found no buildings with radon concentrations exceeding 4 pCi/L (Plate 5).
+Radon: Radon testing for buildings within approximately 1 mile of the McKinney Group C Parcels found no buildings with concentrations exceeding 4 pCi/L.

-Radiological Surveys: Radiological surveys of buildings adjacent to the McKinney Group B Parcels have been completed.
+Radiological Surveys: Radiological surveys of buildings adjacent to the McKinney Group C Parcels have been completed.
 A review of survey results indicates that no radiological health hazards were identified and the buildings were recommended for radiological decommissioning.

-Ordnance and Explosives: Eleven potential OE locations exist within approximately 1 mile of the McKinney Group B Parcels.
-They are summarized below and listed in Table 10 along with their approximate distances from the parcels:
+Ordnance and Explosives: As discussed in Section 4.5.1, only a small portion of the McKinney Subarea C-1 possibly lies within a potential OE area: the 75-mm Pack Howitzer Firing Area (see Section 4.5.1).
+Potential OE locations within approximately 1 mile of the McKinney Group C Parcels are summarized below and listed in Table 10 along with their approximate distances from the parcels:

 - Beach Trainfire Ranges

-- · Pete's Pond
+- Pete's Pond

 - Mine and Booby Trap Area (MBA) 1

 - Flame Thrower Range 1

 - Mortar Square 1

 - Mortar Square 2

 - Mortar Square 3

-- · Storage Yard Landmine
+- Storage Yard Landmine

 - 75-mm Pack Howitzer Firing Area

-- Inland Ranges
+- Imjin Road Practice Mortar Range

-- Rifle Grenade Ranges.
+- Machine Gun Proficiency Training Area.

-The Beach Trainfire Ranges, located between Highway 1 and Monterey Bay and west of the McKinney Group B Parcels, were used for small arms weapons training.
-This area, also known as IRP Site 3, was investigated for potential soil and groundwater contamination as part of the Final RI/FS program.
+The Beach Trainfire Ranges, located between Highway 1 and Monterey Bay and west of the McKinney Group C Parcels, were used for small arms weapons training.
+This area, also known as IRP Site 3, was investigated for potential soil and groundwater contamination as part of the Fort Ord RI/FS program.
 Results of the investigation are presented in the Final Basewide RI/FS (HLA, 1995b).
 The Beach Trainfire Ranges were also investigated by USAEDH for potential OE.
-Some random grid sampling and selective grid sampling in areas likely to contain OE has been completed.
+Some random and selective grid sampling in areas likely to contain OE has been completed.
 Small arms rounds and related items were located in the areas sampled (HFAI, 1994c).
 The need for further investigation at this site is being evaluated.

-Pete's Pond (approximately 0.7 mile southeast of Subarea B-1) was investigated as part of the Fort Ord RI/FS program (IRP Site 16/17) and as part of USAEDH's clearance program.
+Pete's Pond (approximately 0.7 mile southeast of Subarea C-1) was investigated as part of the Fort Ord RI/FS program (IRP Site 16/17) and as part of USAEDH's clearance program.
 The results of the Site 16/17 remedial investigation are presented in the Final Basewide RI/FS (HLA, 1995b).
 No live OE was found in the grids sampled during USAEDH's investigation at Pete's Pond (HFAI, 1994c).